 Published in Waging Nonviolence.

-[Editor’s note: This article is the first in a two-part series on the idea of co-governance.
+[Editor’s note: This article is the first in a series on the idea of co-governance.
 This first part looks at the history of the term and why co-governance has emerged as a topic of social movement discussion in the current political moment.
 The second part examines the actual practices that make up co-governance, as well as common tensions that arise between movements and the elected officials they put into office.
-A link to Part II is included at the end of this article.]
+A link to Part II is included at the end of this article.

 “I believe in co-governance,” Congressional Representative Ilhan Omar said this past summer upon announcing funding for a spate of new community projects in Minneapolis.
 Yolanda Roth, a union organizer in her district who ran for county commissioner the year before, declared “co-governance is my passion.”
 Last fall, Sandy Nurse, a former Occupy Wall Street organizer who has now been elected to the New York City Council, made co-governance a core tenet of her campaign, calling for “a process where movements and community members aren’t only asked for their input, but are at the decision-making table, side by side, with decision-makers shaping legislation and policy.”